blog

 Consumers are flooded with commercials and advertisements leading up to Black Friday and Cyber Monday.
 Many consumers decide where they plan to shop based on the information they get from these campaigns.
 If you want to beat the competition, make sure to reach out to your audience early and often.

-Ariane Turner, founder and CEO of skincare company Look Good Live Well, wishes she knew “how far in advance you truly need to prepare for a successful Black Friday/Cyber Monday.”
+Ariane Turner, founder and CEO of skincare company Look Good Live Well, wishes she knew “how far in advance you truly need to prepare for a successful Black Friday / Cyber Monday.”
 Like many eCommerce sellers, Ariane learned that in order to maximize sales, it’s essential to prepare your audience well in advance.

-“Campaigns and email flows should be finalized by September (at the LATEST).”
-Ariane advised.
 These advertising techniques take time to put together and carry out, and you don’t want to be caught off guard in the weeks leading up to Black Friday and Cyber Monday.

 9. Consider your earnings